Beloin/DistributedGame/README.md

 A distributed `Small Game` using OpenGL and Linux native Socket connections.

+In this project was implemented software tests using CMake.

 ## The Game

 A simple triangle controller game.
 Each player will be a triangle running in a 500x500 screen.
 The player can move up, down to the left and right `(🡑 🡓 🡐 🡒)`.
 The important thing here is the distributed part, where there's not going to have a main server, every user will connect to each other and talk his place to everyone.